Saad-AM/CAN-Kit-Finder-Python-OpenCV-SIFT-ORB/README.md

 # 🦁 CAN Kit-Finder (Computer Vision)

+I would like to thank my instructor, Mr. Mohamed Mehdi Atamna, for his support.
+His OpenCV lab sessions were essential in helping me grasp the challenges of Computer Vision, a subject I was introduced to this year.

 ### 📝 Description
 An intelligent tool designed for the Africa Cup of Nations (CAN) 2025.
 This application uses **Computer Vision** to identify official football kits based on federation logos.